Ryshackleton/d3_maptime/2017-04-04-d3-mapping-II.markdown

 ---

 # Intro
-[D3](http://d3js.org/) is a powerful data visualization library written by [Mike Bostock](https://bost.ocks.org/mike/) that helps connect your data to graphical elements, and then apply data-driven transformations to those elements.
+[D3](http://d3js.org/) is a powerful data visualization library that helps connect data to graphical elements and then apply data-driven transformations to those elements.
 The basic idea is that when the data is bound to graphics, you can produce more portable graphics and much more dynamic visualization with less effort.

 So *why use D3 for maps?* Maps are fundamentally graphical objects based on data, and D3 has built in support for map projections and transformations.
 D3 is actually the backend renderer for SVG images in the [OpenStreetMap editor iD](https://github.com/openstreetmap/iD), so that's a pretty good endorsement for D3 mapping!
 You might also wonder why you would choose D3 over another library like [Leaflet.js](http://leafletjs.com/).
 That really depends on what you want to display, but there's no reason you can use both!
 Here is a great tutorial [example](https://bost.ocks.org/mike/leaflet/) using D3 to create dynamic overlays on a Leaflet map.